OnionUI/Onion/README.md

 ![githubcover](https://user-images.githubusercontent.com/85693713/148580152-0bc4aec1-310d-405c-8ab3-e7655991a7f3.png)

-Custom Drag and Drop Solution for Miyoo Mini, based off the stock OS.
+**Custom Drag and Drop Solution for Miyoo Mini, based off the stock OS.
-Pre-configured, debloated, fully skinnable.
+**Pre-configured, debloated, fully skinnable.

-Disclaimer: Proceed with caution and use at your own risk.
+**Disclaimer**: Proceed with caution and use at your own risk.
 (It all boots off SD so there really should be zero risk)

+Install Instructions:
+1. IMPORTANT: Update your Miyoo Mini to the 12262021 Update or newer.
+2. Format your microSD to FAT32.
+3. Unzip the contents of Onion to the root of your SD Card.
+4. Drag and drop your legally supplied ROMs to "/Roms/*system name*
+5. Drag and drop your legally acquired Retroarch BIOS set to "/BIOS" (Currently provided for testing purposes)

 Credit (I am a glorified Project Manager, these folks are the reason this exists):
 <br>Shaun Inman - Inspiration, Onion Logo, Onionizer theme engine, logo, Commander port: http://shauninman.com/